Why It’s So Hard For Married Men To Have Female Friends

 Joe feels that there’s a difference in propriety between having a reason to hang out with a new female friend, such as having coffee and working on a screenplay together, and just meeting for drinks.

-“The only socially legitimate avenue to new female friends for a married man is one based on shared activities,” he says, but admits, “It’s hard to know if these rules are of my own making or ones that western culture deems reasonable.”
+“The only socially legitimate avenue to new female friends for a married man is one based on shared activities,” he says.
+Still, he admits, “It’s hard to know if these rules are of my own making or ones that western culture deems reasonable.”

 This preoccupation with gender roles, and even the idea that men and women can’t really be platonic friends, has some science behind it.
 Men are encouraged to treat women like sex objects from an early age, and the process of becoming a man traditionally has been heterosexualized, with men encouraged to start obsessing about sex around adolescence.
-So that some men have trouble interacting with women without sex and attraction getting in the way makes some sense.
+Given this, the fact that some men have trouble interacting with women without sex and attraction getting in the way makes some sense.

 “When boys start to learn about masculinity norms, they stop wanting to do anything ‘feminine,’ such as sharing feelings,” says Chuck Schaeffer Ph.D., a psychologist in New York City.
 “The only avenue boys have been socialized to think they can have emotional intimacy is through romantic relationships.”